MicrosoftDocs/power-automate-docs/articles/publish-a-template.md

 ---
-title: Submit a cloud flow template | Microsoft Docs
+title: Submit a cloud flow template to the Power Automate gallery | Microsoft Docs
 description: Submit your flow as a template so that other organizations can find it in the template gallery and use the flow that you created.
 services: ''
 suite: flow
-documentationcenter: na
 author: msftman
-manager: kvivek
+manager: tapanm
-editor: ''
-tags: ''

-ms.devlang: na
 ms.subservice: cloud-flow
-ms.topic: article
+ms.topic: conceptual
-ms.tgt_pltfrm: na
-ms.workload: na
-ms.date: 01/14/2022
+ms.date: 06/14/2022
 ms.author: deonhe
 search.app:
   - Flow